-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

 A former senior U.S. military commander previously stationed in Afghanistan said that in the years after the U.S. invasion, he had the impression that “everything was possible.”

-“I’d visit these bases that didn’t have a single strand of concertina [barbed] wire around them.
+“I’d visit these bases that didn’t have a single strand of concertina [razor] wire around them.
 And we were out in these remote areas,” he said.
 The former commander spoke on the condition of anonymity to discuss ongoing U.S. diplomatic efforts.

 “It was a period of opportunity,” he said.